grafana/tempo/docs/tempo/website/configuration/_index.md

 ```

 ## [Storage](https://github.com/grafana/tempo/blob/master/tempodb/config.go)
 The storage block is used to configure TempoDB.
 It supports S3, GCS, local file system, and optionally can use memcached for increased query performance.

-The example below shows common options.
-For platform specific options see the following:
+The following example shows common options.
+For platform-specific options refer to the following:
 * [S3](s3/)

 ```